 What does the course cover?

-The first four modules are compulsory and Module 14 is strongly recommended for all participants.
+The first five modules are compulsory for all participants.
+Students can then select any additional specialty modules they would like to do.
 Each module consists of a mix of medical terminology, explanation of how to code and application of coding standards.

 How is the course delivered?

 Each module is offered by way of distance education using either email or standard post.
 Following the course content, there are self-assessment exercises to monitor your progress and then a final assignment for submission, which is made up of line coding, coding scenarios and coding from discharge summaries.

 How long does the course take to complete?